gdsc-meru-uni/retrofit-and-api/README.md

 # retrofit-and-api

-## This is a repository to help our gdsc memebers understands the use of retrofit and apis
+## This is a repository that shows the use of retrofit lib to help our gdsc memebers understands the use of retrofit and apis